Tuesday, September 24, 2024

 hike climb nibble swarm

-gone as quick as we generate
+gone as quick as we generate,

-mere specks in the gale
+specks in the gale

 of the erosion of the cliff’s dreams.